matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: 'docker build -t panda/redis: latest .'.

 46) Creating Docker Images?
+Answer:
-Answer: Dockerfile: Configuration to define how our container should behave.
-Flow:
+Dockerfile: Configuration to define how our container should behave.
 a) Creating a Dockerfile.
 b) Specify a base image.
 c) Run some commands to install additional programs.
 d) Specify a command to run on container startup.

 47) Docker Architecture?
-Answer: Docker Client.
+Answer:Docker Client.
 Docker Daemon; Containers, Local Images, Image Repository.

 48) Container Orchestration?
 Answer: Requirement: I want 10 instances of microservice A, 15 instances of Microservice B.